After working through the feedback from the developmental editor, it’s time to look for a copy editor.

 If you write about a subject, or inject a topic into your novel that you are unfamiliar with, you run the risk of revealing the lie to your reader.

-Your copy editor knows this and will investigate any claim you make to keep you within the realms of accuracy.
+Your copy editor understands this and will investigate any claim you make to keep you within the realms of accuracy.

 Character personality inconsistencies